sbcshop/Pi-Barcode-HAT-Software/README.md

 * Pins of ultrasonic sensor
    * Trig is connected to GPIO
    * Echo is connected to GPIO
+* Servo motor
    * Servo motor pin is connected to GPIO 2
-*

 ## Working of Applications
   * Smart shopping
   <img src= "https://github.com/sbcshop/Pi-Barcode-HAT/blob/main/images/img1.JPG" />